ENGG1340-Group-13/main/README.md

 1. We use [dynamic arrays](https://github.com/ENGG1340-Group-13/main/blob/main/GP/main.cpp) to make the player move in main game.

 ### File Input/Output
+1. We read the [map](https://github.com/ENGG1340-Group-13/main/blob/main/GP/maze.cpp) file in the minigame2.
+2. We randomly input the [obstacles](https://github.com/ENGG1340-Group-13/main/blob/main/GP/FlappyBird_map.cpp) file in the minigame1.

 ### Program code in multiple files
 We divide our different minigames code and also the header files, so we link them together in the [makefile](https://github.com/ENGG1340-Group-13/main/blob/main/GP/makefile).